delta-emil/city-planner-pharaoh/README.md

 * You can press **Del** on your keyboard to delete the selected buildings
 * You can **right-click** somewhere to paste the cut/copied building.
 If there is no room for all building to be placed, nothing will happen.
 * You can save using Ctrl+S
+* The Glyph button exports the selected buildings, or if none, all buildings, and attempts to compose Glyphs (for https://pharaoh.heavengames.com/strategy/pharaohglyph/) and put them on the clipboard.
+Some building types have no glyphs, so are replaced by something else.

 Notes:

-* The desirabilty effects on houses on each other is also taken into consideration.
+* The desirabilty effects on houses on each other are also taken into consideration.
   Sometimes though a house's displayed level might not be updated until redrawn if it's far enough away from the place where you made the change.
   If you wave a building placement over it, it shoud update.
 I plan to fix this.
 * House level is shown as the maximum achievable regardless of the placed house size.